+41.1.
 XML data dictionaries

-XML data dictionaries do apply to XML message format payloads, of course.
-In general we add a dictionary to the basic Citrus Spring application context in order to make the dictionary visible to all test cases:
+As you would expect XML data dictionaries can be used together with XML formatted message payloads.
+To do so a dictionary has to be added to the basic Citrus Spring application context which will make the dictionary visible to all test cases:

 As you can see the dictionary is nothing but a normal Spring bean definition.
 The NodeMappingDataDictionary implementation receives a map of key value pairs where the key is a message element path expression.
 For XML payloads the message element tree is traversed so the path expression is built for an exact message element inside the payload.
-If matched the respective value is set accordingly through the dictionary.
+When matched the respective value is set according to the value stored within the dictionary.